NBA Trade Rumors: Should Rockets Consider Nerlens Noel?

 Noel, who plays excellent defense, has been injured for much of his NBA career, missing the 2013-14 season after being drafted sixth overall.
 Noel played in 75 games the following season and last season played in 67 games.
 Noel missed most of this season thus far following knee surgery but returned to the court on Dec.
 11.

-Now, some may believe it doesn’t make sense to trade for a player like Noel who is injured so much, but at just 22 years old, the Rockets should consider making a splash in the trade market.
+Now, some may believe it doesn’t make sense to trade for a player like Noel who is injured so much, but at just 22-years-old, the Rockets should consider making a splash in the trade market.
 A trade for a big man like Noel, even if Capela returns this month, is a need if the Rockets want to become complete contenders in the West.

 Current NBA trade rumor talk has the Rockets interested in Kosta Koufos of the Sacramento Kings.
 In late December, CSN Bay Area’s James Ham said it makes “perfect sense” for the Rockets to trade for Koufos: